 |Razor||Weight (g)||Weight (oz)||Length (in)|

-The Mach3 remains popular for two reasons: the comfort of the shave and the low long-term cost of ownership.
+The Mach3 remains popular for two reasons: the shave’s comfort and the low long-term ownership cost.

 We ran an analysis on the Mach3 to see how much it would cost to own for an entire year.
 Before we share those results, here are a few critical points to know: